-If you’re already a subscriber to the Free + Unfettered newsletter, simply head to the Resource Library to grab your free copy of the ‘Read, Build, Write’ mat with the first 98 Dolch sight word cards.
+Head to the Shop to grab your free copy of the ‘Read, Build, Write’ mat with the first 98 Dolch sight word cards.
 Both cursive and print options are available.

 If you’re using any of our freebies, I’d love to see!
 Feel free to tag me @freeandunfettered on Instagram.